enc-project/map/articles/red-green-OR-blue.md

-## political parties
+## red, green OR blue

 Elections have become personality contests.
 We are voting for people, not solutions.

-We are forced to reduce our complex political views into a single colour; voting red, blue, green or yellow and then hoping that people do what they said they would do.
+We are forced to reduce our complex political views into a single colour; voting red, green OR blue and then hoping that people do what they said they would do (lol).

 **ANIMATION OF VOTES TO TOP**